-Exploring the Nairobi Safari Walk in 2022
+Exploring the Nairobi Safari Walk: An Affordable Adventure

 If you’ve been here for a while, you may remember that the very first blog post here was a review of my experience at the Park.
 It’s been seven glorious years since then and I can’t help but marvel at the growth.
 Thank YOU so much for being here!

 The Safari Walk is an incredible way to get a taste of what to expect on a safari in Kenya.
 It is an affordable way to see wildlife and spend time in nature.
 I highly recommend it for a chill day out solo, with your person, family, and friends.

 Nairobi Safari Walk Location